CDL-Quantum/CohortProject_2022/Week3_Shor/README.md

 [Beauregard, Stephane.
 (2002).
 Circuit for Shor's algorithm using 2n+3 qubits.
 Quantum information & computation.
 3. 10.26421/QIC3.2-8.](https://arxiv.org/pdf/quant-ph/0205095.pdf)

-## Further Challenges:
-* Try running your implementation of Shor's algorithm on any available quantum hardware
-* Explore variational quantum factoring
-* Attempt factoring using quantum annealers

 ## Business Application
 For each week, your team is asked to complete a Business Application.
 Questions you will be asked are: